7 day free trial →

 Which social media platforms support scheduling via their native API?

 Facebook supports native scheduling through the Graph API.
 YouTube allows setting a publish time when uploading videos.
 Instagram, X/Twitter, LinkedIn, TikTok, and Threads do not offer native scheduling through their APIs — you need a third-party scheduling service or build your own queue system.
-A unified API like PostEverywhere's adds scheduling on top of all seven platforms.
+A unified API like PostEverywhere's adds scheduling on top of all eight platforms.

 How many posts can I schedule per day via API?